morgwai/guice-context-scopes/README.md

 <br/>
 To ease this up, this lib formally introduces a notion of an [InjectionContext](src/main/java/pl/morgwai/base/guice/scopes/InjectionContext.java) that can be tracked using [ContextTrackers](src/main/java/pl/morgwai/base/guice/scopes/ContextTracker.java) when switching between threads.
 Trackers are in turn used by [ContextScopes](src/main/java/pl/morgwai/base/guice/scopes/ContextScope.java) to obtain the current Context from which scoped objects will be obtained.<br/>
 <br/>
-To automate the whole process, [ContextTrackingExecutor](src/main/java/pl/morgwai/base/guice/scopes/ContextTrackingExecutor.java) was introduced (backed by a fixed size `ThreadPoolExecutor` by default) that automatically transfers contexts when executing a task.<br/>
+To automate the whole process, [ContextTrackingExecutor](src/main/java/pl/morgwai/base/guice/scopes/ContextTrackingExecutor.java) decorator for executors was introduced to automatically transfer contexts when executing tasks.<br/>
 <br/>
 Hint: in cases when it's not possible to avoid thread switching without the use of `ContextTrackingExecutor` (for example when passing callbacks to some async calls), static helper methods `getActiveContexts(List<ContextTracker<?>>)` and `executeWithinAll(List<TrackableContext>, Runnable)` defined in `ContextTrackingExecutor` can be used to transfer context manually: